 Expensive Kitchen Sink Repairs

-During Advanced Business Mastery I had the pleasure to meet Peter August from Australian Bullion Company. www.austbullionco.com.au
+During an Advanced Business Mastery session I had the pleasure to meet Peter August from Australian Bullion Company, www.austbullionco.com.au.

-Peter’s knowledge of Gold and other precious metals had us all amazed, and his wealth of experience with stories about the mystical and precious metals he deals in.
+Peter’s knowledge of Gold and other precious metals, his wealth of experience, and his stories about the mystical and precious metals he deals in, had us all amazed.

-In the early 1980s when the price of gold was around $400 per ounce.
-I was called to help an elderly lady with a blocked sink.
-I removed all the usual cleaning products; Detergent, sponges and a nest of plastic bags.
+In the early 1980s, when the price of gold was around $400 per ounce, I was called to an elderly lady’s home to assist with a blocked sink.
+I removed all the usual cleaning products from the blocked drain; detergent, sponges and a nest of plastic bags.

 Based on the standard mass of a gold bar and the price at the time, I estimate that one of those bars would have been worth about $160,000.